devMikeFrancis/digital-movie-poster/README.md

 To use Plex, go to the settings configuration, check the checkbox to use the Plex service and enter your Plex IP address and Plex auth token.
 You can find your Plex auth token [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

 Anytime a movie is played on Plex it will show the Now Playing poster.

-### Sorting Posters

-On the poster list screen you can drag-and-drop each poster by the thumbnail to sort.
-If you have chosen to use a random order in the settings this list order is ignored.

 ### A Note on Deleting Posters